Prag8855/aab/content/guides/losing-your-job.md

 [Check your *Zusatzblatt*.](/guides/zusatzblatt) If it says "Beschäftigung erlaubt" or "Erwerbstätigkeit erlaubt", you can start a new job immediately.
 You don't need permission from the *Ausländerbehörde*.

 Usually, you need the *[[Ausländerbehörde]]*'s permission to change jobs.
 You must apply for a new residence permit before you start working.
 It takes [a few weeks](/guides/auslanderbehorde-wait-times).
-Your new job must fulfil the [work visa requirements](/guides/work-visa#work-visa-requirements).[^36] After 2 to 3 years in Germany, they might allow you to take any job.[^8]
+After 2 to 3 years in Germany, they might allow you to take any job, in any field, for any salary.[^8]

 Always [tell the *Ausländerbehörde*](#tell-the-auslanderbehorde) about your new job, even if you don't need their permission to change jobs.